Puebla – Mexico’s most beautiful city?

 This city was an afterthought when planning my trip to Mexico.
 It ended up being a highlight.

 Puebla, the 4th largest Mexican city with a population of 1.5 million, is located 75 miles from Mexico City.
-The Historical Center (named a UNESCO World Heritage Site in 1987) is packed with colorful colonial buildings, churches, monuments, and the most beautiful zocalo (main square) that I’ve seen in Mexico.
+The Historical Center (named a UNESCO World Heritage Site in 1987) is packed with colorful colonial buildings, churches, monuments, and one of the most beautiful zocalos (main squares) that I’ve seen in Mexico.

 This city is probably the most underrated and overlooked in Mexico.
 Lots of photos below showing you what a beautiful city Puebla is.

 A bit of background: